-Software defined networking, characterized by a clear separation of the control and data planes, is being adopted as a novel paradigm for wired networking.
-With SDN, network operators can run their infrastructure more efficiently, supporting faster deployment of new services while enabling key features such as virtualization.
-In this article, we adopt an SDN-like approach applied to wireless mobile networks that will not only benefit from the same features as in the wired case, but will also leverage on the distinct features of mobile deployments to push improvements even further.
-We illustrate with a number of representative use cases the benefits of the adoption of the proposed architecture, which is detailed in terms of modules, interfaces, and high-level signaling.
-We also review the ongoing standardization efforts, and discuss the potential advantages and weaknesses, and the need for a coordinated approach.
+Abstract- Software Defined Networking (SDN), characterized by a clear separation of the control and data planes, is being adopted as a novel paradigm for wired networking.
+With SDN, network operators can run their infrastructure more efficiently, supporting a faster deployment of new services while enabling key features such as virtualization.
+In this article, we adopt an SDN-like approach applied to wireless mobile networks that will not only benefit from the same features as in the wired case, but also will leverage on the distinct features of mobile deployments to push improvements even further.
+We illustrate with a number of representative use cases the benefits from the adoption of the proposed architecture, which is detailed in terms of modules, interfaces and high-level signaling.
+We also review the ongoing standardization efforts, and discuss the potential advantages, weaknesses and the need for a coordinated approach.